Kermalis/VGMusicStudio/README.md

 * If I go insane I'll support the MOD music format
 * Fix application hanging on exit (AGAIN)
 * Exception handling for jumping/calling a bad offset
+* Fix songs sometimes freezing when switching to them while the player is playing

 ----
 # Special Thanks To: